 For these purposes, Texas also uses the look-back period, which prevents Medicaid applicants from selling or giving away their assets in an attempt to meet eligibility requirements.
 The Texas HHS will review all transactions and asset transfers during the look-back period.

-At Russell Manning Attorney at Law, I assist clients with various estate planning needs, including Medicaid asset protection.
+At Russell Manning Law PLLC, I assist clients with various estate planning needs, including Medicaid asset protection.
 My goal is to help people understand the steps they need to take to ensure their eligibility for Medicaid and protect their current and future needs.
 If you live in Corpus Christi, South Texas, or anywhere else in the state, schedule a one-on-one consultation today.